hexdump0815/vcvrack-dockerbuild-v1/README.md

 - upgrade vcvrack to version v1.1.0
 - more included modules
 - try to get the bridge module compiled
-- add a precompiled version for raspbian buster besides the already provided ubuntu 18.04 images

 version 1.0.0
 - support for vcvrack v1.0.0
 - support for 20 modules for v1
 - only support arm 32bit and 64bit builds for now (intel and macos ones are no longer required, as they already contain threading, framerate limiting etc.)
+- added a precompiled version for raspbian buster besides the already provided ubuntu 18.04 version
 - lots of minor fixes and improvements

 version 0.5.0